One-time invoices: Overview

 You can choose the first invoice number on TaxDome if you are a firm owner or admin.
 This is useful if your firm, say, already has 1,500 invoices, and you don't want to start at No. 1, because it will throw off QuickBooks sync.

-To do this, go to Settings > Invoice from the left menu bar.
-Fill in the number in the Invoice number sequencing section, then click Save.
+To do this, go to Settings > Billing from the sidebar menu and switch to the Invoices subtab.
+Fill in the number in the Next invoice number field, then click Save.
 Now, TaxDome will start numbering invoices from that specified number.

 Partial payments